Sub-exponential mixing of open systems with particle-disk interactions: Existence and Mixing

 Theorem \ref{thm: Meyn existence} asks for the initial distribution of $\Phi_0$ to be a point measure at $\mathbf{z} \in \Omega$; assume there exists a stopping time $\tilde{\tau}$ such that $\Phi_{\tilde{\tau}}$ is distributed with $\nu$.
 If $\sup_{\mathbf{z} \in C} \{\mathbb{E}_{\mathbf{z}}[\tilde{\tau}(\delta)]\}< \infty$ and $\mathbb{E}_{\nu}[\tau] < \infty$, then by a similar estimate we conclude that $\sup_{\mathbf{z} \in C} \{ \mathbb{E}_{\mathbf{z}}[\tau_C(\delta)]<\infty\}$.
 If, in addition, we show that $\mathbb{P}_{\mathbf{z}}[\tilde{\tau}<\infty]=1$ for all $\mathbf{z} \in \Omega$, then $\mathbb{P}_{\mathbf{z}}\{\tau_C<\infty\}=1$ for all $\mathbf{z} \in \Omega$ follows too.

 For the actual process $\Phi_t$, the first part of the argument applies if $\nu$ is the invariant measure.
 Not only we do not know if it exists, showing that there exists a stopping time $\tilde{\tau}$ with $\Phi_{\tilde{\tau}}$ distributed as $\nu$ is nontrivial.
 However, if there exists a stopping time $\tau$ such that the system \textquoteleft almost renews' at time $\tau$ since \textquoteleft enough' initial data is forgotten by time $\tau$ due to the randomness of the heat baths, the argument may still carry through.
+In this situation $\nu$ is not invariant; we rather think of it as a \textquoteleft helper' measure similar to the invariant measure $\mu$.

 A bit more precisely we would like to find a stopping time $\tau$ such that $\{\Phi_{t+\tau}, t \geq 0\}$ is \textquoteleft independent enough' from $\{\Phi_t, t \geq 0\}$ and $\Phi_\tau$ is distributed \textquoteleft similar' to $\nu$ given that $\Phi_0$ is distributed \textquoteleft similar' to $\nu$.
 This will guarantee almost geometric rates of hitting $C$.
 In addition, we want $\tau$ to be \textquoteleft small enough' so that $\sup_{\mathbf{z} \in C} \{\mathbb{E}_{\mathbf{z}}[\tau(\delta)]\}< \infty$ and $\mathbb{E}_{\nu}[\tau] < \infty$.